Skip to main content

 Adding a Waitlist API with Supabase Edge Function

-The waitlist form is already configured to use a Supabase Edge Function endpoint.
-This keeps your Resend API key secure on the server side.
-Step 1: Create the Waitlist Table The waitlist table SQL is already included in supabase/schema.sql.
-You have two options: Option A: Run the full schema (Recommended) If you haven’t set up your Supabase database yet, run the entire supabase/schema.sql file in your Supabase SQL Editor.
+Option B: Run the full schema If you prefer not to use migrations, run the entire supabase/schema.sql file in your Supabase SQL Editor.
 It includes the waitlist table along with all other default tables.
-Option B: Run just the waitlist table SQL If you’ve already set up your database and just need the waitlist table, run this SQL in your Supabase SQL Editor:
+Option C: Run just the waitlist table SQL If you’ve already set up your database and just need the waitlist table, run this SQL in your Supabase SQL Editor:

 -- Waitlist table for storing email addresses